A Better Westford Starts May 5th

 Why is Meghan Running?

-As a 30 year career engineer leading quality groups in medical device and biotech firms, I understand that most often the best pathway forward is somewhere in the middle.
+As a 30 year career engineer leading quality groups in medical device and biotech firms, I understand that most often the best pathway forward is somewhere in between the extremes.
 It can be difficult to find that middle path, but by talking with, listening to, and understanding the needs and concerns of all stakeholders, creative pathways that might not otherwise have been seen become clear.
-One key is that you need to listen to a variety of viewpoints - something which the town has not been doing.
-Boards vote unanimously to support articles that then fail at Town Meeting.
-Committee appointments are made based on driving a goal, rather than bringing diversity of viewpoints.
-Plans are adopted based on survey results from less than 2% of residents.
-Decisions are made to purchase capital equipment without investigating if there are more cost effective ways to achieve the same goal.
+One key is that you need to listen to a variety of viewpoints - something which the town has not been doing - boards vote unanimously to support articles that then fail at Town Meeting; committee appointments are made based on personalities rather than bringing diversity of viewpoints; plans are adopted based on survey results from less than 2% of residents; decisions are made to spend large sums of money without investigating if there are more cost effective ways to achieve the same goal.

 What Will Meghan Do?